How to Explain Vulva Art in Your Bedroom to Guests or Family

 • Personally meaningful—when you love it, that confidence shows

-The more comfortable you are with your art, the less awkward these conversations become.
-Here's how to build that confidence:
+The more comfortable you are with your art, the less awkward these conversations become:

-• Know your why: Understand why you chose this art—body positivity, healing, aesthetics, empowerment.
+• Know your why: Body positivity, healing, aesthetics, empowerment—pick your anchor.

-• Practice responses: Rehearse a few simple phrases so you're not caught off guard.
+• Practice responses: Rehearse a few simple phrases so you're never caught off guard.

-• Own your space: Remind yourself that your bedroom is yours to curate as you wish.
+• Own your space: Your bedroom is yours to curate as you wish.

 Explaining vulva art to guests or family doesn't have to be awkward, defensive, or apologetic.
 With the right mindset and a few prepared responses, you can handle these moments with confidence, grace, and zero shame.